bcgov/CONN-CCBC-portal/docs/analyst_permissions.md

 #### Client side routing

-Client side routing will not go through the page redirection login so keep that in mind when using `next/link` as it could cause security issues and bugs.
+Client side routing will not go through the page redirection login so keep that in mind when using `next/link` as it could cause bugs.
 In many cases it will be preferrable to trigger a page reload.